-Funds for the one-time CalPERS payment and the initial Section 115 Trust contribution for both the pension and OPEB accounts will be from the LGS one-time payout for all accrued vacation and sick leave liability and the indirect cost recovery funds TAM accumulated over the years from the RM2 funds.
+Funds for the one-time CalPERS payment and the initial Section 115 Trust contribution for both the pension and OPEB accounts will be from the indirect cost recovery funds TAM accumulated over the years from the RM2 funds.
 TAM's FY2018-19 Budget will be revised to reflect the pension and OPEB contribution costs for FY2018-19.